Estat Català: Recent history

-Recent history

-Estat Català has contested several elections but has never attained a result better than 0.6% of the vote in Catalonia.
+Estat Català has contested several elections but has never attained a result better than 0.6% of the votes in Catalonia.
 At municipal level, through its municipal coalition of Acció Municipal Democràtica, it has achieved a variable number of town councilors depending on the electoral contest and also the government of some towns (45 town councilors 1979, 9 town councilors and two mayor's offices 2007, etc...)

-Regarding the recent results Estat Català contested the elections to the Parliament of Catalonia in 1999, obtaining 1,174 votes (0.06%).
-In the Spanish general elections of 2000, it obtained 2,321 votes to the Congress of Deputies (0.07%) and 17,825 in the Senate (0.53%), to the elections in the Parliament of Catalonia (2003) it obtained 1,890 votes (0.06%) and to the Elections in the European Parliament of 2004 it obtained 1,540 votes (0.07%).
-From 2004 the party has not stood in elections except for local elections through its municipal coalition Acció Municipal Democràtica with which obtained, in 2007, 9 town councilors who allowed it to sustain the government of two town councils.
+Regarding recent results, Estat Català contested the elections to the Parliament of Catalonia in 1999, obtaining 1,174 votes (0.06%).
+In the Spanish general elections of 2000, it obtained 2,321 votes for the Congress of Deputies (0.07%) and 17,825 in the Senate (0.53%); in the elections to the Parliament of Catalonia (2003) it obtained 1,890 votes (0.06%); and in the Elections to the European Parliament of 2004 it obtained 1,540 votes (0.07%).
+Since 2004, the party has not stood in elections except for local elections through its municipal coalition Acció Municipal Democràtica, with which it obtained, in 2007, 9 town councillors who allowed it to sustain the government of two town councils.

-Estat Català have done supported different options in different elections, Esquerra Republicana, Solidaritat Catalana per la Independència.
+Estat Català have supported different options in different elections, including the Republican Left of Catalonia and Catalan Solidarity for Independence.